-Cleaning up the memory of your device can be helpful in fixing the volume control problem.
+Cleaning up the memory of your device can help fix the volume control problem.
 It is just because the shortage of memory or storage space can interfere with the working of your TV.
 And volume control is one of the TV functions that get affected by the shortage of memory.

-You can easily clean up space on your TV by deleting or uninstalling the unnecessary apps.
-After observing and analyzing the apps, remove apps that are no more being used.
+You can easily clean up space on your TV by deleting or uninstalling unnecessary apps.
+After observing and analyzing the apps, remove apps that are no longer being used.
 It will provide enough storage space.
-Hopefully, the volume control problem will get resolved.
+Hopefully, the volume control problem will be resolved.
 Thus, you can also save the storage space that had to be used by those apps for updating otherwise.

 Apps can be uninstalled by navigating to the bottom left corner of your TV screen.
 Here, select the apps option and go to the top right corner and enter the settings option.
 Here, you will see all the apps that are installed on your TV.
 From here you can delete the apps that have not been in use from a long time.